itamarc/githubtest/docs/templates/README.tmpl.md

-# This is a template
+# This is a template in Markdown

 This file was created to test action-itemplate-ghpages.